LeetaH666/Notes/docs/courses/mathematical_finance/1_discrete_time_dynamic_programming.md

 - $g_5(F_1,\ G)=-4,\ g_4(E_1,\ F_1)=-3,\ \cdots$

 ### Principle of Optimality

 Developed by Richard Bellman (1953).

 #### Definition

-From any point on an optimal trajectory, the remaining trajectory is optimal for the corresponding problem initiated at that point.
+From any point on an optimal trajectory, the remaining trajectory is optimal for the corresponding problem initiated at that point, i.e.,

 $$
 V_k(x_k) = \underset{u_k \in U}{\max}\ \left[ g_k(x_k,\ u_k) + V_{k+1}(f_k(x_k,\ u_k)) \right]
 $$

 #### A Solution Template

 To solve the optimality is to solve all the tail subproblem.
 For example, consider [the shortest path problem](#example-the-shortest-path-problem) above, we start at $G$ and then go backwards to get optimal policies at each state.

 $$
 V_6(G) = 0,\ V_5(F_1) = -4,\ V_5(F_2) = -3 \\
 \ \\